terra-campaigns/arrival/_arrivalNotions.md

 - [ ] Campfire scene - what characters want?
 - [ ] use mithos aberrations sl177 in random encounter table
 - [ ] augment the random encounter table
-- [ ] Check city of poison dungeon
 - [ ] Roll some metamorphica tables and add to NPC generation
 - [ ] Add some roleplay aspects to NPC generation: voice aspect, phrase or gesture?
 - [ ] Create undead mob as a creature - Godbound
+- [ ] WWN 205 for more items on tables for encounters
+- [ ] Add some misbegotten creatures based on hostile alien construction, silent legions or else for encounters and http://terriblesorcery.blogspot.com/2019/12/ready-random-monster-generator.html

 ## snoozed